zzzlou/meta-ttl/README.md

 - Baseline evaluation and meta-agent evaluation are intentionally separate workflows.
 In Jericho, `evaluate_baselines.py` runs actor-only agents while `evaluate.py` runs the full actor + meta-agent loop.
 The same separation applies to WebArena.
 - The evolutionary meta-training scripts optimize the meta-prompt (adaptation policy) offline.
 At test time, the learned meta-prompt is frozen and applied zero-shot to unseen tasks.
-- For a fully scripted environment bootstrap, use [`requirements.md`](./requirements.md) as the Python package snapshot and add the machine-specific WebArena/browser setup on top.
+- For a fully scripted environment bootstrap, create a fresh conda environment, install [`requirements.txt`](./requirements.txt), and then add the machine-specific WebArena/browser setup on top.